benbest96/ANSIBLE/Playbook2/README.md

 Notes
 To shut down the virtual machine, enter vagrant halt in the Terminal in the same folder that has the Vagrantfile.
 To destroy it completely (if you want to save a little disk space, or want to rebuild it from scratch with vagrant up again), type in vagrant destroy.
 About the Author
-This project was created by Jeff Geerling as an example for Ansible for DevOps.s
+This project was created by Jeff Geerling as an example for Ansible for DevOps.